 Analog CCTV Cameras

-While the picture quality is a strong drawback, there are benefits to analog CCTV cameras that include:
+While the picture quality is a strong drawback of analog cameras vs. IP cameras, there are benefits to analog CCTV cameras that include:

 IP Security Cameras

-An IP camera offers a number of superior security features to protect your business besides the high resolution:
+An IP camera vs. an analog CCTV camera offers a number of superior security features to protect your business besides the high resolution:

 We live in a world filled with risks.
 Video security tools give you a way to help mitigate risk while letting you rest a little easier at night.